What readers say about Soar Ready:

 ”Valerie Szarek is a joyful survivor, keen observer of nature, a wise-woman and a shaman —in short, a healer of the first order.
 Her poems capture a journey to know herself (“I had my feathers replaced today… part angel, part great blue heron … and downy owl” from Soar Ready) and place herself within a community of spirits, animals, people and nature that is embracing and nurturing (“they whispered my true names/ my land names/ my wind names… / they stitched together/ the marrow of my bones.” (from Indigenous)

-Szarek acknowledges 30 years of sobriety and painful separation from her original family, calling the “haunting abandon” of heroin addiction a “hollow-boned, familiar, red-brick seduction” but chooses instead to “wake up 10,950 times a day” in delighted amazement (from The Best Poem I’ve Even Written.).
+Szarek acknowledges 30 years of sobriety and calls the “haunting abandon” of heroin addiction a “hollow-boned, familiar, red-brick seduction” but chooses instead to “wake up 10,950 times a day” in delighted amazement (from The Best Poem I’ve Even Written.).
 Reminiscent of Walt Whitman, she continuously chooses to “suit up and show up” to “the life that sings itself” (from Letters to an Unknown God).

 There are echoes of Mary Oliver in Szarek’s elegy asking us to “trust the arms of this season / to catch you.” (from Autumn).
 She observes nature, especially crows and ravens, and tells us “My spirit soars on raven wings” even while “The Cardinal stones/ chant my name…” (from Remember me this way) There is no doubt, readers will “see the moon differently” (from Soar Ready) and will find parts of themselves in, and remember Valerie Szarek’s evocative, transforming poems.Lorrie WolfeAuthor of “Holding: from Shtetl to Santa” Editor and contributor to anthologies, “Mountain, Myths, and Memories” and “Going Deeper” Poetry Editor, RISE: A Journal of Change Poet of the Year, Ziggies Poetry Festival, 2014-2015